 However, if you sense that a tenant is abusing your kindness, is irresponsible with their money, or is not providing good reasons as to why they’re consistently paying late, you may want to employ pay-or-quit to avoid taking more hits to your ROI.

-With this landlord’s guide to late fees and grace periods, you’re better prepared to follow the law and set the boundaries necessary to become a successful landlord.
+With this landlord’s guide to late fees and grace periods, you’re better prepared to follow the law and set the boundaries necessary to become a successful landlord and collect rent every month.
 However, if you’re still uncertain of the law or need help setting these fees, Excalibur Homes is a property management and leasing company that can help you iron out all the details and make you more confident as a landlord.